 The Great Decisions Foreign Policy Program begins on February 1 when the subject with be The Future of Europe: Coping with Crisis.
 USSB member Dick Jensen will bring special insights to the subject and participate as a facilitator in the small discussion groups.
 Drop by the table to pick up a brochure describing the Great Decisions program now in our second year at USSB.
 More than 50 members have signed up so far!
-We meet on Wednesday evenings from 7 to 9 in Parrish Hall, starting on February 1 and continuing for 8 sessions through May 17.
+We meet on Wednesday evenings from 7:00 to 9:00 p.m. in Parish Hall, starting on February 1 and continuing for eight sessions through May 17.
 If you are curious about our program, drop by and discuss it with John and Dorothy Warnock between the services.
-In addition to the 8 foreign policy discussions we are also presenting a new Sunday lecture series with emphasis upon climate change.
+In addition to the eight foreign policy discussions, we are also presenting a new Sunday lecture series with emphasis upon climate change.
 USSB member Bjorn Birnir, a Professor of Mathematics and Director of Center for Complex & Non Linear Science at UCSB, will discuss his work computing the rate of global climate change through the study of fish migration at 2:00 p.m. on Sunday, February 19 in Parish Hall.
 This will be a great opportunity to hear about Bjorn’s scientific work and recent breakthrough in developing the mathematical models that permit this new ability to measure and predict of changes in temperature of the Arctic Ocean.
 Among Bjorn’s wide range of interests is singing in the Chancel Choir!

-Great Decisions Climate Change Lectures
+Sunday Afternoon Climate Change Lectures

-Sunday, February 19: UCSB Professor Bjorn Birnir, on new science in measuring climate change
+Sunday, February 19: UCSB Professor Bjorn Birnir on new science in measuring climate change

-Sunday, March 12: UCSB Professor Kyle Meng, on strategies to combat climate change
+Sunday, March 12: UCSB Professor Kyle Meng on strategies to combat climate change

 Sunday, April 23: Karl Hutterer, Ph.D., on what we can do to combat climate change